Nvidia CEO talks up mobile chips with brawny PC graphics

 The K1 was previously codenamed Logan, an alias of the comic book superhero Wolverine.
 An automotive version of the chip will be ideal for camera-based computation in future self-driving cars with applications like pedestrian detection and collision avoidance, Huang said.

-Following in the footsteps of recent chip announcements from Qualcomm, Samsung and Apple Inc (AAPL.O), Nvidia's Tegra K1 lineup will also include a version with 64-bit features typically found in personal computers.
+Following in the footsteps of recent chip announcements from Qualcomm, Samsung and Apple Inc, Nvidia's Tegra K1 lineup will also include a version with 64-bit features typically found in personal computers.

 Processors with 64-bit features can take advantage of more memory than 32-bit processors now found in most mobile devices, potentially letting them work faster and more efficiently.